 On the path to PowerShell stardom

-Like any scripting language, PowerShell can take a bit of getting used to.
-But Microsoft and the PowerShell team have worked hard to ensure that cmdlets and functionality make sense, especially once you start utilizing PowerShell regularly.
+PowerShell scripting can take a bit of getting used to.
+But Microsoft and the PowerShell team have worked hard to ensure that cmdlets and functionality make sense, especially once you start utilizing PowerShell (formerly PowerShell Core) or Windows PowerShell regularly.

-Starting with these easier commands will help you quickly progress into using more advanced commands.
-Then one day, you’ll become a PowerShell master and may even be invited as a guest onto the The PowerShell Podcast, the most prestigious of all PDQ-hosted PowerShell podcasts.
+Starting with these essential PowerShell commands will help you quickly progress into using more advanced commands.
+Then one day, you’ll become a PowerShell ace and may even be invited as a guest onto the The PowerShell Podcast, the most prestigious of all PowerShell podcasts.